 The modern alternative to cotton is china, if you’d rather not follow the old tradition.

-If you're looking to splash out then Aspinal of London have lots of gorgeous leather gifts and accessories that can be monogrammed to make them even more personal - we love this classic leather wallet.
+If you're looking to splash out then Aspinal of London have lots of gorgeous leather gifts and accessories that can be monogrammed to make them even more personal.
+A belt, hip flask or leather iPhone case is a great shout as a gift for a man.

-If you're looking for a timeless leather anniversary gift then a classic style handbag from Mulberry is perfect - the Bayswater handbag is a staple from Mulberry and we love this gorgeous oxblood shade.
+If you're looking for a timeless leather anniversary gift then a classic handbag or purse from Mulberry is perfect.
+The Bayswater handbag is a staple from Mulberry and we love this Burgundy purse, above - it comes in lots of different colours so you can pick your partner's favourite.

 Crystal or glass is seen as the modern alternative to giving leather gifts.